research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Define organisation primary maintainer

 The primary maintainer of an organisation is defined by an RSD administrator.
-You need to provide the user id in the general settings section.
-The user id is unique, and it is automatically created by RSD after a user is logged in for the first time.
+You need to provide the user ID in the general settings section.
+The user ID is unique, and it is automatically created by RSD after a user is logged in for the first time.

 ![animation](img/organisation-maintainers-primary-invite.gif)